riverbed/Riverbed-Community-Toolkit/102-opentelemetry-spring-demo-app/README.md

 ### Exercise the application

-Go to http://localhost:8080 and click around to generate some telemetry.
+Browse http://localhost:8080 and click around to generate some telemetry that will be collected by the Aternity APM OpenTelemetry Collector

 ### Go to Aternity APM webconsole to visualize and analyze the traces collected for every transactions

-The Aternity APM OpenTelemetry Collector keeps 100% of the traces.
+The [Aternity APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) keeps 100% of the traces to provide full fidelity analysis.
+There is no data sampling.

 Please visit [Aternity](https://www.aternity.com/) if your need Support or Training.